sjaturner/arrange/README.md

     -h
         Hide every part of the tree
     -q
-        Suppress the decorative output, octave really just wants the numbers
+        Suppress the decorative output, Octave really just wants the numbers

-The +s on timestamp and measurement extract those.
-The +d on the measurement says this is an integer and the +r says that the byte order needs to be swapped.
+The "+s" on timestamp and measurement extract those.
+The "+d" on the measurement says this is an integer and the "+r" says that the byte order needs to be swapped.

+## Similar programs

+This looks interesting, and way more capable: https://www.gnu.org/software/poke/